The Ultimate Step by Step Guide to SEO

 SEO URL

-A few tips: Keep URLs short, include keywords, use lowercase letters and only use dashes in place of spaces.
+A few tips: Keep URLs short, include keywords, use lowercase letters, and use dashes instead of spaces.

 Page Load Speed